some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Major Version shall be set to 0xFF; this means that services with any version shall be returned.
-If set to value different than 0xFF, services with this specific major version shall be returned only.
+* Major Version shall be set to the Major Version of the Service Interface to be found.
+The Major Version shall be set to 0xFF (=ANY), if Services of all Major Versions are to be found.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_245